eniolaomotee/HNG-StageTwo/README.md

-# PYTHON API Documentation
+# REST API Documentation

-This documentation outlines our Python application and explains the CRUD operation performed.The API is built using Python, SQLAlchemy, and SQLite and provides Create, Read, Update, and Delete (CRUD) operations.
+This documentation outlines our REST API and explains the CRUD operation performed.The API is built using Python, SQLAlchemy, and SQLite and provides Create, Read, Update, and Delete (CRUD) operations.

 ## Table of Contents